-I’m excited to announce the annual update of both the Touring & Bikepacking Bike Buyer’s Guides is complete.
-The latest versions now feature more than 270 different bikes each, which will help you to find the best bikepacking bikes of the year.
+I’m excited to announce my annual update of the Touring & Bikepacking Bike Buyer’s Guides is now complete.
+The latest versions now feature more than 290 different bikes each, which will help you to find the best bikepacking bikes of the year.

-I’ve spent almost every day over the last few months researching the latest touring and bikepacking bikes, calculating various measurements, observing the latest trends, contacting bike manufacturers (for additional information), and updating all the terminology and general advice in my guides.
+I’ve spent the last month researching the latest touring and bikepacking bikes, calculating various measurements, observing the latest trends, contacting bike manufacturers (for additional information), and updating all the terminology and general advice in my guides.

 I’ll be sharing all of my favourite bikes in the coming months – stay tuned for that.

 A large proportion of my time has actually been spent inputting the latest frame geometry numbers of every bike in my books into the website Bike Insights.

 If you haven’t seen this nifty web tool before, it allows you to visualise the size differences between any two bikes found in my guides.
 It is particularly useful when determining the best bike size for you, as manufacturers do not have a standardised way of sizing them.